yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/SGX/Overview.rst

    # /usr/bin/SGX/demos/Wayland/OpenGLESNavigation3D
    # /usr/bin/SGX/demos/Wayland/OpenGLESParticleSystem

-Running demos in Null Window system mode
+Running demos in null window system mode
 ----------------------------------------

-The graphics demos can also be run in null-window system mode outside of Wayland windowing system as full screen applications.
-In order to do so, exit Weston by pressing Ctrl-Alt-Backspace from the keyboard which connects to the EVM.
-Then, if the LCD screen stays in "Please wait...", press Ctrl-Alt-F1 to go to the command line on LCD console.
-After that, the command line can be used from serial console, SSH console, or LCD console.
+The graphics demos can also run in null-window system mode outside of Wayland windowing system as full screen applications.
+To do so, :ref:`stop Weston
+<stopping-weston>`.
+After that, access the command line from serial console, SSH
+console, or LCD console.

-Please make sure the board is connected to at least one display before running these demos.
+Please make sure the board has at least one display connected before running these demos.

 .. code-block:: console